Nevada Solar Power: 8 Significant Facts for Homeowners

 4. Nevada Solar Power Incentives Have Returned to Favoring Solar

-Although net metering briefly went away in Nevada several years prior, the state has reclaimed its foothold on the future of solar through NV Energy’s policy changes.
-Below are just a few of the policy implementations that make the future of solar bright in Nevada, and particularly so in the city of Reno.
+Although net metering briefly went away in Nevada, the state has reclaimed its foothold on the future of solar through NV Energy’s policy changes.
+Below are just a few of the policy implementations that make the future of solar bright in Nevada, particularly in Reno.

 Nevada Solar Power Laws

 The solar access laws specify that homeowners are protected against any form of legislation or policy that, beyond a reasonable doubt, restricts the adoption and installation of solar and wind-powered energy on property owned by the user of the renewable energy source.

 The federal incentive accounts for 27 percent of an array.
 Although this incentive is decreasing, the Federal Investment Tax Credit (ITC) will remain applicable until it phases out in 2024.